progettazionemauro/django-template/readme.md

 Copy code
 git push --force origin main
 By using --force, Git will overwrite the remote main branch with your local branch, disregarding any conflicting changes.
 However, please exercise caution when using --force, as it can result in data loss if not used carefully.
 Make sure you have a backup or confirmation that overwriting the remote branch is the intended action.

+Errore - Cambiamento:
+It sounds like you want to modify the script to force overwrite any local changes on the DigitalOcean Droplet when pulling from the remote branch.
+To achieve this, you can add the --force option to the git pull command.
+Here's the modified part of the script:

+bash
+Copy code
+# Pull changes from the remote central branch on GitHub
+echo "Pulling changes from origin/$central_branch" git pull --force origin $central_branch

+# Check if there are any conflicts after pulling
+if [ $? -eq 0 ]; then
+  # No conflicts, proceed with the push
+  # Push changes to the GitHub repository
+  echo "Pushing changes to origin/$central_branch" git push origin $central_branch

+  # Log in to the DigitalOcean droplet and pull the changes
+  echo "Logging in to the DigitalOcean droplet..." ssh root@146.190.169.21 "cd /home/mauro/django-project/django-template && git pull"

+  echo "Changes successfully pushed to both GitHub and the DigitalOcean droplet." else
+  # Conflicts exist, prompt the user to resolve them manually
+  echo "There are conflicts after pulling.
+Please resolve the conflicts manually and commit the changes." fi
+By adding --force to the git pull command, you're instructing Git to overwrite any local changes on the DigitalOcean Droplet with the changes from the remote branch.
+Keep in mind that using --force can potentially cause data loss if you have important uncommitted changes on the Droplet that you want to keep.
+Use it with caution.